Getting To Grips With Electric Vehicle Tyres: A Buyer’s Guide

 Designing More Efficient Electric Vehicle Tyres

-First and foremost, EV tyres are designed for greater fuel efficiency and that means using some of the most advanced technologies available today.
+First and foremost, EV tyres are designed for greater vehicle range and that means using some of the most advanced technologies available today.
 They must be strong, lightweight, efficient, affordable, durable and quiet while offering a comfortable ride.

 Electric vehicle tyres are quite expensive as they are specially designed for the added weight and instant torque of electric vehicles.
 Manufacturers design EV tyres with more than 200 variables in mind, including the following: